dead-user-xoxo/Dead-Mod-Menu/README.md

-hi so the souce code for this mod menu is kept private to stop skidding! (tho might chance idk yet!)
+hi so the souce code for this mod menu is kept private to stop skidding!